Poetry is not born of love, but pain;

 To bare, to share, to care is but to see,

-In ways no savage brute will ever know,
+In ways no savage brute will ever know—

 And is the essence of humanity.

-There silent words have power to touch the soul,
+These silent words have power to touch the soul,

 To cross the void and reach a kindred mind;

-Shared tribulations that afflict mankind.
+The common trials that afflict mankind.

 © Loubert S Suddaby.
 All Rights Reserved.